solidjs-community/solid-primitives/packages/start/README.md

 A set of primitives for Solid Start/

-- `createServerCookie` - Provides a getter and setter for a reactive cookie, which works isomorphically/
+- [`createServerCookie`](#createservercookie) - Provides a getter and setter for a reactive cookie, which works isomorphically.
-- `createUserTheme` - Creates a Server Cookie providing a type safe way to store a theme and access it on the server or client/
+- [`createUserTheme`](#createusertheme) - Creates a Server Cookie providing a type safe way to store a theme and access it on the server or client.

 ## Installation